 In early 2009, President Barack Obama, in efforts to stimulate the economy and prevent major budget cuts and/or tax increases, spent almost $1 trillion and sent a large amount of the federal money to state governments.
-However, Texas had an upper hand to other states.
-The Texas Legislature, with a two-thirds vote, could tap into a multibillion-dollar rainy day fund.
+However, Texas

 Due to conflicting ideas, the dispute between U.S. Rep. Lloyd Doggett, D-Austin, and Gov. Rick Perry began, regarding the appropriate way to spend the money.
 With the stimulus money available, the Texas Legislature, prepared to reduce education spending to balance the budget, was able to maintain and increase the education budget.
 In addition, Perry feels the government should not attach strings to money it send to states that require the state to increase taxes or change its funding priorities.
 Doggett had a different idea, he planned on increasing overall education spending by $3.25 billion, although not required by law, which would need the Legislature to tap the rainy day fund.